-The nursing program maintains articulation agreements with Emmanuel College, Endicott College, Granite State College, New England College, Plymouth State University, Rivier University, St. Anselm College, St. Joseph’s College of Maine, Walden University, and articulation and dual admission with Franklin Pierce University and Southern New Hampshire University.
+The nursing program maintains articulation agreements with Emmanuel College, Endicott College, Granite State College, New England College, Rivier University, St. Anselm College, St. Joseph’s College of Maine, Walden University and articulation and dual admission with Franklin Pierce University and Southern New Hampshire University.
 Further information on application for dual admission can be obtained from the Director of Nursing at MCC.

 MCC must ensure that patient safety is not compromised by students during learning experiences.
 Therefore, the student is expected to demonstrate emotional stability and exercise sound judgment, accept direction and guidance from a supervisor or faculty member and establish rapport and appropriate interpersonal relationships with peers, staff and patients and their families.

 The following technical standards have been established to provide guidance to students as to skills and abilities required to function successfully in the program and ultimately in the profession of nursing.
-Applicants who think they may not be able to meet one or more of the technical standards should contact the Director of Nursing to discuss individual cases.
+Applicants who think they may not be able to meet one or more of the technical standards must contact the Director of Nursing to discuss individual cases.

 - Sufficient hearing to assess patient needs and to understand instructions, emergency signals and telephone conversations.

 - Sufficient visual acuity to observe patients, manipulate equipment and interpret data; visual acuity sufficient to ensure a safe environment, identify color changes, read fine print/writing and calibrations.

 - Students must have sufficient speech and language ability to express, comprehend and exchange information and ideas verbally and non-verbally and to interact clearly and logically with patients, family members, physicians, peers and other medical personnel.